jansg08/campus-collective/README.md

 # Running Locally

-This project runs across two distinct applications and therefore has two distinct parts to setting it up:
+This project relies on two applications to function, each has it's own setup:

 ## React Router v7